-This free course is set up for people who have a rudimentary understanding of coding and who also like to learn Python.
+This free course is set up for people who have a rudimentary understanding of coding and who’d also like to learn Python.
 The format of the class includes lecture videos, written materials, and plenty of exercises.
-Students get links to a coding practice set up and access to a question-and-answer forum.
+Students get links to a coding practice set up and access to a question and answer forum.
 This course is a straight-forward, no-frills class that will quickly take you through the study materials.

 - Introduction to Python

 Offered by: Google for Education

 There’s a lot to be said for a course on coding taught by leading industry experts.

 - Ease of access to all necessary tools